szczyglis-dev/extended-dump-bundle/README.md

 }
 ```

-The above will add a new section to the debugger window with the following elements added:
+The above code will add a new section to the debugger window, displaying the following elements:

 ![event](https://user-images.githubusercontent.com/61396542/165999873-10bf5c04-afaf-4e5b-913e-d95e6ff0d41e.png)